imcleod/anaconda-ec2/README.md

 This AMI launches Anaconda and looks for a kickstart file at the EC2 user data URL.

+NOTE: This AMI can now be used for repeated runs of the next step, provided the OS version and architecture are the same.

 ### Launch this AMI, wait for the install to complete then capture the results as a new AMI

 The next script will launch this AMI, pass the kickstart via user data and then wait